ciaranmoran/marvel/README.md

 ## Notes:

 I know.. no unit tests.
 Given the time, and in a proper project, I'd just use Jest and aim for 100% coverage on branches at the very least 👍

-You'll also need a little `secrets.json` file in the `src` folder with the api key in it for the requests:

-`{ "apiKey": "oh-hello-there" }`